 Vt.
 LBR 4001-2.
 Automatic Stay – Debtor’s Assertion of Exception for Lease of Residential Property under § 362(l).

-Filing the Initial Certification, Official Form 101A.
+Filing of the Initial Certification, Official Form 101A, and Delivery of Payment of One Month’s Rent.

-Where a state court judgment of eviction has been entered against a debtor pre-petition, the debtor seeks the benefit of the automatic stay with regard to that residential property, and the debtor resides in that property as of the petition date, the debtor must include with their bankruptcy petition:
+If a state court judgment of eviction has been entered against a debtor pre-petition, the debtor resides in that property as of the petition date, and the debtor wishes to remain in that leased property post-petition, the debtor must include with their bankruptcy petition:

-an Official Form 101A (“Initial Statement About an Eviction Judgment Against You”) with the “Certification About Applicable Law and Deposit of Rent” section of the form completed,
+an Official Form 101A (“Initial Statement About an Eviction Judgment Against You”) with the “Certification About Applicable Law and Deposit of Rent” section of the form completed;

-a copy of the pre-petition judgment of eviction, and
+a copy of the pre-petition judgment of eviction;

+a copy of the lease or rental agreement, or an affidavit from the debtor specifying the monthly rent amount; and

-a sum equal to the monthly rental obligations due under the applicable rental agreement, payable to the debtor’s lessor (i.e., the landlord), in the form of a bank check, attorney trust account check, or money order.
+a sum equal to the monthly rent due under the applicable rental agreement, payable to the debtor’s lessor (i.e., the landlord), in the form of a bank check, attorney trust account check, or money order.

-If a debtor delivers the rent payment to the Clerk, but fails to file either a copy of the judgment of eviction or Official Form 101A, the Clerk will return the rent payment to the debtor with a notice informing the debtor that the Clerk will not accept or process the rent payment unless and until it is accompanied by the judgment of eviction and Official Form 101A.

-When a debtor’s case is filed electronically, the rent payment must be delivered to the Clerk by hand delivery, first-class mail, or private courier service within 3 business days after filing the petition.
-If the Clerk receives the rent payment within the 3-day period, the Clerk will treat the rent payment as if received with the petition (provided Official Form 101A and judgment of eviction were filed with the petition).
+When a debtor’s case is filed electronically, the rent payment must be delivered to the Clerk by hand delivery, first-class mail, or private courier service within three business days after filing the petition.
+If the Clerk receives the rent payment within that three-day period, the Clerk will treat the rent payment as if received with the petition (provided Official Form 101A and a copy of the judgment of eviction were filed with the petition).

-If the debtor fails to timely deliver the rent payment, as specified above, the Clerk will note this filing deficiency on the docket.
-Thereafter, the Clerk will promptly serve upon both the debtor and the lessor a certified copy of the docket entry indicating the debtor’s failure to make the requisite rent deposit and indicating the applicability of the exception to the stay under § 362(b)(22) of the Code.
-(There is no fee due for the issuance and service of these certified copies.)
+If a debtor timely delivers the rent payment to the Clerk, but the filing is deficient due to the debtor’s

+failure to file a copy of the judgment of eviction,

+failure to file Official Form 101A,

+delivery of a rent payment that is less than the amount due, or

+delivery of a rent payment that is not valid tender (e.g., a check that is unsigned or not payable to the lessor),

+then the Clerk will note the deficiency on the docket and immediately return the rent payment to the debtor with a deficiency notice informing the debtor that the Clerk will not accept or process the rent payment unless the debtor cures the filing deficiency, by filing the required documents and/or delivering the proper payment, within seven days of the petition date.

-Clerk’s Notification upon Receipt of Official Form 101A.
+Clerk’s Notification upon Receipt of Official Form 101A and Payment of One Month’s Rent.

-When the Clerk receives Official Form 101A together with the required copy of the judgment of eviction and the rent payment, the Clerk will
+When the Clerk receives Official Form 101A together with the required copy of the judgment of eviction and the proper rent payment, the Clerk will

 issue a notice to the lessor, stating that the Clerk has received (A) the debtor’s Official Form 101A, (B) a copy of the judgment of eviction, and (C) rent payment, and enclose copies of each with the notice;

-set a deadline of 7 days after service of notice to the lessor within which time the lessor may either (A) consent to the inapplicability of the stay exception under § 362(b)(22) of the Code, or (B) object to an averment made by the debtor in Official Form 101A and request the entry of an order stating that the § 362(b)(22) exception does apply; and
+set a deadline of seven days after service of notice to the lessor within which time the lessor may either (A) consent to the inapplicability of the stay exception under § 362(b)(22), or (B) object to the accuracy of one of the debtor’s statements in Official Form 101A or the sufficiency of the debtor’s payment, and request the entry of an order stating that the § 362(b)(22) exception does apply; and

-notify the lessor that if the lessor files its consent, the Clerk will promptly transmit the rent payment to the lessor.
+notify the lessor that if the lessor files its consent, the Clerk will promptly transmit the rent payment to the lessor, and if the lessor objects, the Clerk will promptly set a hearing.

 Lessor’s Consent, Objection, or Non-Response to Official Form 101A.